ilkkaluu/Fisupassi/README.md

 TBA - When the application is close to finishing

 ## Instructions
+### Installation
+- Cloning the project: $git clone https://github.com/ilkkaluu/Fisupassi.git

+- Move to the application directory

+- Create the Python-virtual environment: $ python -m venv venv

+- Activate the virtual environment: $ source venv/bin/activate

+- Install the flask-library: $ pip install flask

+- Create the database "database.db": $ sqlite3 database.db < schema.sql

-WIP - Will be updated once the application can be run
+- Run the application: $ flask run

 ## Features
-[x] User can register an account and log in.
+- [x] User can register an account and log in.
-[] User can add a catch and its information.
+- [ ] User can add a catch and its information.
-[] User can see what they've catched.
+- [ ] User can see what they've catched.